ZooPhy/apgap-influenza-pipeline/README.md

 nextflow run main.nf -resume
 ```

 After successful completion, review the contents of `results/summary/` for a concise overview of each sample.
+Cutadapt will only appear in the process list when `--trim_primers true` is enabled.

 ---